MicrosoftDocs/visualstudio-docs/docs/ide/customize-build-and-debug-tasks-in-visual-studio.md

 - `taskName` specifies the name that appears in the context menu.
 - `appliesTo` specifies which files the command can be performed on.
 - The `command` property refers to the COMSPEC environment variable, which identifies the path for the console (*cmd.exe* on Windows).
-- The `args` property specifies the command line to be invoked.
+- The `args` property specifies the command to be invoked at the command-line.
 - The `${file}` macro retrieves the selected file in **Solution Explorer**.

 After saving *tasks.vs.json*, you can right-click on any *.js* file in the folder and choose **Echo filename**.
 The file name is displayed in the **Output** window.